When and where?

 ceremony.
 You will receive a gift from the Register Office and an

-information brochure which includes how to make a passport
+information pack which includes how to make a passport application

-application and how to vote.
-A photographer will be in attendance
+and how to vote.
+A photographer will be in attendance and you may

-and you may have your photograph taken if you wish.
-We aim to make
+have your photograph taken if you wish.
+We aim to make the ceremony

-the ceremony special and memorable for you in honour of the
+special and memorable for you in honour of the importance of the

 Afterwards you and your guests may take more photographs before